108 N. Lamar Street,

 1 person favorited this theater

-Built in 1920 as the Connollee Theatre (named after one of Eastland’s founding fathers), this small theater featured silent films and stage shows, as well as beauty contests and the occassional opera.
+Built in 1920 as the Connollee Theatre (named after one of Eastland’s founding fathers), this small theatre featured silent films and stage shows, as well as beauty contests and the occasional opera.

 In the 1930’s, the Connollee Theatre began hosting live radio broadcasts every Saturday.
 Gene Autry and his horse Champion even appeared on stage at the Connellee Theatre once.

-In 1947, Interstate Theatres bought the Connellee Theatre and completely remodeled it in the Art Moderne style, with touches of Western decor.
-It was reopened as the Majestic Theatre, and continued as a first run theater until closing in 1986.
+In 1947, Interstate Theatres Inc. bought the Connellee Theatre and completely remodeled it in the Art Moderne style, with touches of Western décor.
+It was reopened as the Majestic Theatre, and continued as a first run theatre until closing in 1986.

-The following year, a group of Eastland citizens got together to renovate the theater as the town’s civic center, and it reopened later that year, looking much as did in 1947.
+The following year, a group of Eastland citizens got together to renovate the theatre as the town’s civic center, and it reopened later that year, looking much as did in 1947.

 It now features a varied mix of first run and classic films, concerts, and stage shows, as well as hosting meetings in its auditorium.